Embalming: Modern practices

 There are many further miscellaneous procedures.
-For example older style pacemakers are required to be removed if the body is to be cremated.
+For example, pacemakers are required to be removed if the body is to be cremated as the battery inside can explode and damage the cremator.
 Such are removed with one incision over the device, after which it may be extracted and discarded of properly.

 Surgical incisions are treated depending on their location and stage of healing.
-If the sutures are recent, a solution of phenol or other preservative fluids is injected into the margins and the area disinfected.
+If the sutures are recent, a solution of phenol or other preservative chemicals is injected into the margins and the area disinfected.
 Metal sutures are removed after arterial injection, and the incision then tightly sutured with a running stitch.
 Sealing powder can be applied to protect against leakage, and glue is then applied over the surface of the incision.
 If the suture is visible, cyanoacrylate and/or a restorative suture is used.

 For feeding and breathing tubes, the skin around them may be destroyed and dented, and an embalmer may choose to use tissue builder or wax filler to restore the look and contour of the skin.
-Tracheotomy holes are left until after embalming as an outlet for purge fluid before being permanently sealed, though they are closed with a saturated cotton ball to disinfect the opening and to contain any leakage during the arterial injection.
+Tracheotomy holes are left until after embalming as an outlet for purge before being permanently sealed, though they are closed with a saturated cotton ball to disinfect the opening and to contain any leakage during the arterial injection.

 Abdominal feeding tubes are removed either before or after the arterial injection, and a piece of cotton saturated with phenol used to stop the hole.
 Sutures may also be used to close the hole.

 Holes left by intravenous tubes can be left by the embalmer until after the arterial injection, and filler used to restore the contour of the skin.

 Blisters and sores are opened and drained, and fractured bones are aligned to look as if in a normal state.
 The embalmer may perform small incisions to align smaller fragments, and irregularities that cannot be smoothed out see the bone fragment removed and filled with wax or putty.

 The duration of an embalming can vary greatly, but a common approximate time of between two and four hours to complete an embalming is typical.
 However, an embalming case that presents excessive complications could require substantially longer.
 The treatment of someone who has undergone an autopsy, cases of extreme trauma, or the restoration of a long-bone donor are a few such examples, and some embalmings may take several days to complete.

 Embalming is meant to temporarily preserve the body of a deceased person.
 Regardless of whether embalming is performed, the type of burial or entombment, and the materials used – such as wood or metal coffins and vaults – the body of the deceased will, under most circumstances, eventually decompose.
 Modern embalming is done to improve the appearance of the deceased and delay decomposition so that funeral services may take place or for the purpose of shipping the remains to a distant place for disposition.